 Comet Card Access to the Residence Halls

-All students are required to purchase a Comet Card when paying fees for the first time.
+All students are required to obtain a Comet Card upon their first semester arrival to campus.
 Residential students must use this card to gain access to their halls.
 The halls are on keycard access at all times.